hminluo/hminluo.github.io/_pages/about.md

 <p class='p1'>
 <b>Branch Manager</b>
 <br><br>
-<b>Min</b> is a (allegedly)breaking-and-(attemp to)fixing things enthusiast.
-She is currently pursuing a master's degree in Statistical Computing at University of Central Florida.
+<b>Min</b> is a (allegedly)breaking-and-(attempt to)fixing things enthusiast.
+She has a piece of paper stating she has a master's degree from University of Central Florida in Statistical Computing with a focus on Data Mining.
+She uses Max as a model in her drawings.
 </p>
 </div>
 <div class="card">